mariavica/mirshiny/README.md

-# Example Shiny app
+# MiRTranslate

-This is an example application for Shiny.
-The main purpose of this example is to illustrate how to run Shiny apps from a remote source.
+MiRTranslate is an app aimed to translate miRNA mature names to different miRBase versions.

 There are many ways to download and run it:

 First check the dependencies (you only need to do this once):